cape-project-eu/SECAPI-spec/CHAT.md

 Welcome to our chat server!
 We're happy to have you joining our community.
 Before you start, to ensure a positive and productive environment for everyone, please take a look at this guideline to support your onboarding.

 To enter our Chat Server, you will need a Matrix account like for instance `@johndoe:matrix.org`.
-Simply log in to your Matrix client (Web or Local) with your existing account, and then proceed to join our rooms.
+Simply log in to your Matrix client (web or local) with your existing account, and then proceed to join our rooms.

 ## Chat Rooms